 My fellow campers and I shared dinner, regaled stories, compared cameras and even talked about mental health and available support.
-I crawled into my sleeping bag entirely content with my day’s work – that was until the koalas started their disturbingly noisy mating process.
+I crawled into my sleeping bag entirely content—until the koalas started their disturbingly noisy mating practise.
 A relentless chorus of grunts and growls echoed from high in the surrounding gums.
-Thankfully, I fell asleep quickly, Day 48 would produce some of the most exhausting hills of the Heysen Trail.
+Thankfully, I fell asleep quickly—Day 48 would produce some of the most exhausting hills of the Heysen Trail.

 All the details.

 Trail distance covered

 Cool damp winters with light to heavy showers and some days of rain.
 The ranges are wet and cool during winter but are warmer during autumn and spring.
 Summers are warm to hot and relatively dry.